jina-ai/executor-indexers/README.md

 1. [storage](jinahub/storage).
 This category is for *storing* data, in a CRUD-like interface.
 These Executors are reliable and performant in write/read/update/delete operations.
 They can only search by a Document's `id`.
 1. [vector searchers](jinahub/searcher/) These usually implement a form of similarity search, based on the embeddings created by the encoders you have chosen in your Flow.
-1. [compound](jinahub/searcher/compound) These are compound classes, usually made up of a vector-based and a storage, for retrieving the Document's original metadata.
+1. [compound](jinahub/searcher/compound) These are compound classes, usually made up of a vector-based searcher, for computing the most similar matches, and a storage, for retrieving the match's original metadata.

 ## Indexing vs Searching Operations